ychunhui/refarch-cognitive-analytics/docs/scoring-serv.md

 df_customer_transactions.printSchema()
 ```

-Then the process is the same for doing data cleansing, visualization.
+Then the process is the same for doing data cleansing, visualization...
 To persist the mode the client is the same, but the URL does not need to be specified as it will be saved to the ml repository inside DSX running in ICP.

 ```python
 from repository.mlrepositoryclient import MLRepositoryClient